General Color: Tricolor (Tan/Brown & Black & White)

 At his age, Ernie sleeps a lot during the daytime.
 He is quiet when he is content, but can be very vocal when his expectations are not being met, which is often!
 He lets you know his demands!

-With regard to house training, Ernie is pretty good.
-He seems to know to do his business outdoors, and will bark to be let outside.
-However, his control isn't the best anymore.
-His bladder control is excellent; he has had no urinary accidents in the house.
-However, his bowel control is not good.
-He usually needs to go out for a late night potty trip in order to sleep through the night and he does have bowel accidents.
+With regard to house training, Ernie's mind is willing, but his body is weak.
+He knows to do his business outdoors, and will bark to be let outside.
+However, his control isn't the best anymore, so accidents are frequent.
+He usually needs to go out for a late night potty trip in order to sleep through the night.
 Ernie's internal alarm clock seems to be set for 5 am, and it’s surprisingly consistent!

-Ernie gets along well with his doggie foster siblings.
-He could often be found sharing a bed with his foster brother, Bubba.
-Ernie just crawled right into Bubba's bed, usually uninvited.
-With human company, Ernie would probably be OK as as only dog, but he has shared his space with multiple dogs during his entire lifetime and seems to appreciate their company.
-He seems to ignore cats.
-The cat in his foster home LOVES Ernie!
+Ernie lived his whole life in a large group of his doggie kin, and he gets along well with his doggie foster siblings.
+He can often be found sharing a bed with his doggie foster brother.
+Ernie just crawls right into the other dog's bed, usually uninvited.
+With human companionship, Ernie would probably be OK as as only dog, but he has shared his space with multiple dogs during his entire lifetime and seems to appreciate their company.
+He seems to ignore cats, and the cat in his foster home LOVES Ernie!

-Even though Ernie is sweet and gentle, he would not be a good choice for very young children.
+Even though Ernie is generally sweet and gentle, he would not be a good choice for young children.
 He is tolerant to touch, but he doesn't hear well and he snatches at treats in the hand.
-He nips at human feet sometimes, when he is excited, or frustrated.
-He would be best with adults, or a family with older children.
+He nips at human feet sometimes, too, when he is excited, or frustrated.
+Consequently, he is appropriate for an adult home only.

-Ernie may be available for adoption in a few months, now that his heartworm treatment is complete, but the chances are that this funny and demanding old fellow will remain a "forever foster" in his foster home.
+Because of his advanced age, mobility problems and incontinence, this funny and demanding old fellow will likely remain a "forever foster" in his foster home.

-If you would like to help sponsor Ernie's medical treatment and supplements, just click the box that says "Sponsor this pet."
+If you would like to help sponsor Ernie's medical care and supplements, just click the box that says "Sponsor this pet."

 If you are interested in adopting Ernie and giving this old guy a home for whatever time he has left, feel free to submit an application.